A Brief Summary of Jeffrey Sach’s End of Poverty – Chapters 1-4

 - Britain faced less risk of invasion compared with its neighbours in Europe

-- Britain had coal – the energy source that fuelled the great industrial revolution.
+- Britain had coal – the energy source that fueled the great industrial revolution.

 The Combination of new industrial technologies, coal power and market forces created the industrial revolution – and this meant that economies could grow beyond long-accustomed bounds without hitting the biological constraints of food and timber production.
 The industrial revolution in turn lead to economic growth and these two things changed the way people lived in Britain in every fundamental sense.
 They lead to what Sachs calls the Great Transformation – in which British society and culture were transformed, laying the foundations for yet more growth and prosperity